 Broken Sword: The Smoking Mirror is the sequel to the classic adventure game Broken Sword: The Shadow of the Templars.
-It was developed by legendary Adventure developers Revolution Software and continued to tell the tale of George and Nico's adventures.
+It was developed by adventure game developers Revolution Software and continued to tell the tale of George and Nico's adventures.
 The point and click adventure was first released for PC on October the 31st and was later ported to Sony's PlayStation console and also found an home on Palm OS.
 The games style and general feel didn't change a great deal from the original, though that wasn't a bad thing after the success of The Shadow of the Templars.
 The game was directed by Charles Cecil and also featured a classical score by Barrington Pheloung.
 The Smoking Mirror also included a specially made song by Ben Sakar called ''Happiness is an inside Job",' which was played with the end credits.
 Many of the familiar characters voice actors returned from Broken Sword: The Shadow of the Templars, most notable was Rolf Saxon who was the voice of the games main character George Stobbart.
 Interestingly though, the voice of Nicole Collard (George's co-adventurer and love interest) was voiced by a brand new female voice actor.

 Like the original, The Smoking Mirror takes George and Nico around the world to many wonderfully captured artistic locations including:

 George visits Paris for the second time, its as beautiful as he remembers and meets up with his old friend and flame Nicole Collard.
 He also requires the help of other familiar faces who George doesn't particularly get on with, such as Andre Lobineau.
 He visits a number of locations around Paris, including Montfaucon Square and Nico's Apartment which were familiar to fans of the original.
-His time in paris also leads him to travel further around France to Marseille in such for both Nico and the truth.
+His time in Paris also leads him to travel further around France to Marseille in search for both Nico and the truth.

-Broken Sword II - The Smoking Mirror: Remastered was released on December 16, 2010 for iOS devices.
+Broken Sword II - The Smoking Mirror: Remastered was released on 16th December 2010 for iOS devices.
 It was later released in early 2011 on Mac and PC.
 Some of the Remastered edition's features include: a digital comic by Dave Gibbons, enhanced graphics, fully animated facial expressions, and high quality music.
 Other new features include Dropbox enabled cross-platform saving and achievements.